 Afraid to change careers – How DOES one go about making a difficult decision like this?

-- Make a list – Your fist line of defense is formulating a list like we did as to what exactly you are afraid of.
-Be certain to be detailed so that you can deal with each issue.
+- Make a list.
+Your first line of defense is formulating a list like we did as to what exactly you are afraid of.
+Write it in detail.
 This is important because you will have homework.
 Highlight any concern that you have that impacts a loved one as this is the issue that gets the most focus.
 Your needs/wants vs. someone else’s is a bit more complex and needs tremendous attention.

-- Research – With each issue, you will need a certain amount of research to “answer” them.
-In some cases, you will need to educate yourself about what will be involved with the new career.
-For example, what will be the financial investment and what sort of time constraints re-educating yourself may be.
+- Research.
+With each issue, you will need a certain amount of research to “answer” them.
+Educate yourself about what will be involved with the new career.
+For example, what will be the financial investment be?
+Take into consideration what constraints you might have on re-educating yourself.
+Propose a hypothetical plan on how to fit this into your life.

 That’s what I want for you, too.
 I want you to be able to stand up for your long-term happiness, and place it as a higher priority than your comfort in this moment.